Book 12

 A) Answer these questions:

-5. Why were only very few people allowed to know how important he was?
+- Why did only a few people know how important Mr. Brown was?

 B) Which words in the story mean the opposite of: